-During the 2018 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
-A survey has been performed in Spain among Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain)19 member companies commercializing MON 810 maize to have an overview of the farmer complaint schemes (ANOVE, 2018).
-The effectiveness of the system was demonstrated because a total of 1249 complaints were received related to any issue with maize seeds, by the companies which are marketing MON 810.
-However, no complaints were received related to the efficacy of MON 810.
+During the 2019 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
+As in previous years, a survey has been performed in Spain among Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain)18 member companies commercializing MON 810 maize to have an overview of the farmer complaint schemes (ANOVE, 2019).
+The effectiveness of the system was demonstrated because a total of 901 complaints were received related to any issue with maize seeds, by the companies which are marketing MON 810.
+Eight complaints were received related to the efficacy of MON 810.
+The complaints initially reported by farmers as poor efficacy performance of MON 810 were subjected to further investigation but none of them were related to efficacy on corn borers.
+They were related to the lack of performance on soil pests (e.g. Agriotes spp) or the germination quality of the seeds.
 The high number of complaints indicate that this communication route is well established within the farming community.